ncsa/Delta_doc/docs/source/help.rst

 .. _general_support:

-NCSA Support Help Center - General Resource Support
+General Resource Support - NCSA Support Help Center
 -----------------------------------------------------

-For all other issues, regardless of allocation type, use the `NCSA Support Help Center <http://help.ncsa.illinois.edu>`_.
+Use the `NCSA Support Help Center <http://help.ncsa.illinois.edu>`_ for all other issues, regardless of allocation type.
 Powered by Jira Service Manager (JSM), in this new tool you can:

 - Search knowledge base articles to resolve common issues faster.
 - Submit help request tickets.